 After applying smoke for about 2 hours, pour about 1 cup of red wine (I used Rosa Regale but any similar red sweet wine will work great)

-Cover the pan tightly with foil and let it cook for 3 more hours at 225-240°F.
+Cover the pan tightly with foil and let it cook for 3 more hours at 225°F (107°C).

 During this time, the wine and beef juices will create steam and the beef will get a good braising inside the covered pan serving to super tenderize the beef.

-Note: Don't want to use wine for some reason?
-You can use sparkling red grape juice or even regular red grape juice to get a similar effect and flavor without the alcohol content.
+Note: Don't want to use wine?
+You can use sparkling red grape juice or even regular red grape juice to get a similar effect and flavor.

 Brush the ribs with this mixture 2-3 times during the next hour.